Panchatantra: Book 4: Labdhapraṇāśam

 The book four of the Panchatantra is a simpler compilation of ancient moral-filled fables.
 These, states Olivelle, teach messages such as "a bird in hand is worth two in the bush".
 They caution the reader to avoid succumbing to peer pressure and cunning intent wrapped in soothing words.
-The book is different from the first three, in that the earlier books give positive examples of ethical behavior offering examples and actions "to do".
+The book is different from the first three, in that the earlier books give positive examples of ethical behaviour offering examples and actions "to do".
 In contrast, book four presents negative examples with consequences, offering examples and actions "to avoid, to watch out for".

 The fourth book contains thirteen fables in Ryder translation: Loss of Gains, The Monkey and the Crocodile, Handsome and Theodore, Flop-Ear and Dusty, The Potter Militant, The Jackal Who Killed No Elephants, The Ungrateful Wife, King Joy and Secretary Splendor, The Ass in the Tiger-Skin, The Farmer's Wife, The Pert Hen-Sparrow, How Supersmart Ate the Elephant, The Dog Who Went Abroad.

 Book 4, along with Book 5, is very short.
 Together the last two books constitute about 7% of the total text.